victorcodess/blog/clw0p61dz000209ib2hsi1vun.md

 3. **Import Framer Motion:**

 To make your component move with Framer Motion, you need to import the `motion` component.
-Update your `MyComponent.js` file to include this line at the top:
+Update your `my-component.tsx` file to include this line at the top:

 ```typescript
 import { motion } from 'framer-motion';